 CB radios are simple to use and require no license; although, they have a limited range.
 I find these radios’ range tend to vary between one and ten miles depending on the terrain.

 Satellite phones are a great option, but can be quite expensive.
 These phones bypass towers and give you a direct connection to the satellite; nevertheless, they require a line of sight.

 #7.
-Personal Locator Beacons
+Personal Locator Beacon

 If all you need to do is transmit a signal, a PLB may be the best option.
 Personal locator beacons are devices that use a direct connection to a satellite to send a distress signal.
 Some are only tied to local authorities, and some allow you to connect to cell customers as well.

 #8.
 Short wave radios

 Short wave can also receive a signal from around the world.
 Be cautious about your sources though, many of these frequencies are news organizations that can twist the information they broadcast.
 Take it with a grain of salt.

 #9.
 Miscellaneous radios